-1.5.5 Formatting Text and Numbers
+1.5.4 Formatting Text and Numbers

 Results from scientific computations are often to be reported as a mixture of text and numbers.
 Usually, we want to control how numbers are formatted.
-For example, we may want to write 1/3 as 0.33 or $3.3338-01(3.333\cdot10^{-1})$.
-The print command is the key tool to write out text and numbers with full control of the formatting.
-The first argument to print is a string with a particular syntax to specify the formatting, the so-called printf syntax.
+For example, we may want to write 1/3 as 0.33 or 3.3338e-01 ($3.3333\cdot10^{-1}$).
+The fprintf command is the key tool to write out text and numbers with full control of the formatting.
+The first argument to fprintf is a string with a particular syntax to specify the formatting, the so-called printf syntax.
 (The peculiar name stems from the printf function in the programming language C where the syntax was first introduced.)